ashzero2/todo-cli/readme.md

 ## Todo-cli

     Basic todo cli app to suit my needs.
+From a cli app to polybar module.